 What is a mood board?

-Creating a mood board is defining the look and feel of a product before jumping to the design tools and designing all the final interface screens.
+Creating a mood board is defining the look and feel of a product before jumping to the UI/UX design tools and designing all the final interface screens.
 Personally, I find it to be the most interesting step of the design process.

-In practice, it's a board composed by individual images, gifs or even video and other elements (if they add value to what you want to communicate) collected and curated from a previous, wider, research.
+In practice, it's a board composed of individual images, gifs or even video and other elements (if they add value to what you want to communicate) collected and curated from a previous, wider, research.

 This research can be done through online galleries and archives, but if you have the time, try to go offline and visit museums, libraries, municipal archives.
 Alternatively, you can just go outside and get inspired, as Gaudi did before building the Sagrada Familia.